hamidk997/MIMIC-III-extraction-labelling-classification/waveform-extraction/README.md

 ## Preliminary steps

-To extract the waveform, we must first perform some preliminary steps to make the data more easier to work with.
+To extract the waveform, we must first perform some preliminary steps to make the data easier to work with.

 ### Splitting nurse chart data